juliohm1978/kubernetes-nfs-volume-provisioner/README.md

   keepPv: "false"
 ```

 The controller uses the StorageClass parameters and the PVC metadata to fully provision the NFS volume.
+It is possible to use several PersistentVolumes on the same remote NFS share without conflict.
 To keep storage access unique inside the same remote NFS share, PV will point to:

 ```text
 <REMOTE_SERVER>:<SHARE>+<PATH>+<PVC_NAMESPACE>-<PVC_NAME>